viettelidc-provider/terraform-provider-vopencloud/docs/data-sources/identity_auth_scope_v3.md

   export the current auth scope token ID.
-When set to `true`, the `token_id` attribute will contain an unencrypted token that can be used for further API calls. **Warning**: please note that the leaked token may allow unauthorized access to other ViettelIdc services within the current auth scope, so use this option with caution.
+When set to `true`, the `token_id` attribute will contain an unencrypted token that can be used for further API calls. **Warning**: please note that the leaked token may allow unauthorized access to other VOpenCloud services within the current auth scope, so use this option with caution.

 ## Attributes Reference